-GE CEO says weaker quarters likely after 'good start' to year
+GE CEO expects weaker quarters after 'good start' to year, higher China tariff costs

 GE set its 2019 financial targets last week, which call for a cash outflow of up to $2 billion.

-“It’s still tough to say that out loud,” Culp said, referring to the $2 billion number.
+“It’s still tough to say that out loud,” Culp said on Wednesday, referring to the $2 billion figure.
 “But that’s the reality.”

 Before the meeting, Chief Financial Officer Jamie Miller told reporters that one of the biggest changes under Culp is that GE is focusing on operations in quarterly reviews of its business.